OpenEvalProject/evals/manuscripts/elife-105696/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/105696/elife-105696-fig4-v1.jpg)

-**Figure 4.:** V1.2 increases action potential (AP) excitability.(A) AP train over 300 ms at baseline (black) or 18 s post GNE-4076 onboarding (color) for all conditions (wildtype no drug, n = 12; wildtype + GNE-4076, n = 10; Scn8a/2a + GNE-4076, SR/SRn = 11; Scn2a + GNE-4076, SR/SRn = 11; Scn8a + GNE-4076, SR/SR.n = 11).
+**Figure 4.:** (A) AP train over 300 ms at baseline (black) or 18 s post GNE-4076 onboarding (color) for all conditions (wildtype no drug, n = 12; wildtype + GNE-4076, n = 10; Scn8a/2aSR/SR + GNE-4076, n = 11; Scn2aSR/SR + GNE-4076, n = 11; Scn8aSR/SR. + GNE-4076, n = 11).
 Dashed line represents Vm of last afterhyperpolarization (AHP).
 (B) Summary data for Δ spike number at 12–20 s post GNE-4076 onboarding.
 Violin plots show median.
 Circles represent individual cells.
 One-way ANOVA, Holm–Šídák multiple comparisons test. *p < 0.05, **p < 0.01, ****p < 0.0001.
 (C) Summary data for Δ last AHP at 12–20 s post GNE-4076 onboarding.
 Box plots show median and 90% tails.
 Circles represent individual cells.
-One-way ANOVA, Holm–Šídák multiple comparisons test. *p < 0.05, **p < 0.01.Figure 4—source data 1.Figure 4.
+One-way ANOVA, Holm–Šídák multiple comparisons test. *p < 0.05, **p < 0.01.

 Remarkably, acute NaV1.2 block mirrored conditional knockout and was the only condition in which AP output increased (Figure 4B) and was associated with a depolarization in afterhyperpolarization voltage (Figure 4C).
 In contrast, NaV1.6 block decreased AP output, as did block of both channels (Figure 4B).
 This indicates that blocking NaV1.2 alone can increase AP output, independent of compensatory changes to other channels that may occur with genetic manipulations.

-## Activity-dependent effects of ASCs on NaV channels and subsequent inhibition alter AP properties and firing rate
+### Activity-dependent effects of ASCs on NaV channels and subsequent inhibition alter AP properties and firing rate

 During physiological activity, non-selective pharmacological inhibition of NaV channels in neurons greatly reduces cellular excitability and AP firing (Tukker et al., 2023; Thouta et al., 2022).
 ASCs are unique in that they require prolonged bursts of activity or even neuronal hyperexcitability to stabilize more channels in the inactivated state (Ahuja et al., 2015; Goodchild et al., 2024; Johnson et al., 2024; Johnson et al., 2022).
 In contrast to the data presented above, where we observe near-complete block immediately following prolonged depolarization (Figure 3—figure supplement 2C, absolute values), neurons experiencing physiological levels of activity likely never reach high percentages of channel blockade.
 Thus, in normal spiking neurons, ASCs would therefore be predicted to exhibit use dependence, progressively blocking channels in proportion to a neuron’s activity rate.